 b.
 I am ready to preach the gospel (the message of peace) to all in Rome, as I have elsewhere.

 d.
-For in it the righteousness of God has been uncovered from faith to faith: as it is written: The just shall live by (the) faith (that has been hidden in Christ Jesus).
+“For in it, the righteousness of God revealed from faith to faith: as it is written: The just shall live by (the) faith (that has been hidden in Christ Jesus).”

 3. We are all forgiven to forgive.
 Matthew wrote: “Then came Peter to him, and said, Lord, how oft shall my brother sin against me, and I forgive him?
 Till seven times?
 Jesus saith unto him, I say not unto thee, Until seven times: but, Until seventy times seven,” Matthew 18:21-22.
 In other words, keep forgiving him; by the 489th time, he might get it together!
 Amen, somebody out there!
 Forgive your brother as God forgives you.
-Aren't you glad God doesn’t end His forgiveness unto us at the 490th time?
-Aren’t you glad that God continues to forgive us as long as we repent, confess and forsake our sins?
+Aren't you glad God didn’t end His forgiveness unto us at the 490th time?
+Aren’t you glad that God continues to forgive us as long as we repent, confess, and forsake our sins?

 a.
-Jesus’ illustrates unto His disciple’s forgiveness, Matthew 18:23-34.
+Jesus illustrates unto His disciple’s forgiveness, Matthew 18:23-34.

 b.
 Jesus’ application unto us.
 He said: “So likewise shall my heavenly Father do also unto you if you from your hearts forgive not everyone his brother their trespasses,” Matthew 18:35; Luke 17:1-5.